DannyBoyNYC/5-D3-bar-chart/readme.md

     .range([dimensions.boundedHeight, 0])
     .nice();
 }

 drawBars();
 ```

 ## Draw data

-We finally get to draw our bars!
-We draw them in groups, so we can position them as well as labels.
+We draw our bars in groups so we can position them as well as labels.

 Our plan is to create one bar for each bin, with a label on top of each bar.

-We'll need one bar for each item in our bins array — this is a sign that we'll want to use the data bind concept we learned in Module 2.
+We'll need one bar for each item in our bins array — this is a sign that we'll want to use the data bind concept.

 Let's first create a `<g>` element to contain our bins.
 This will help keep our code organized and isolate our bars in the DOM.